percula/planter_docs/content/en/docs/faq/find-plants/index.md

 weight: 703
 ---

-These are listed in the Varieties tab: Zucchini is a variety of squash and green onions are a variety of onions.
+These are listed in the Varieties tab: zucchini is a variety of squash and green onions are a variety of onions.

 {{< alert icon="🧅" context="info" text="See 'Varieties' to learn more about how to use varieties in Planter." />}}